saffirioandrea/saffirioandrea.github.io/_posts/2018-09-23-planetcity.md

     - image: "/assets/images/PlanetCity_Screenshot2.png"
     - image: "/assets/images/PlanetCity_Screenshot3.PNG"
 ---
-This concept has been developed for the Abertay Serious Game Jam.
+This concept has been developed for the Abertay Serious Game Jam 5.
 The theme of the jam was developing and presenting a concept regarding environmental impact of human activities.
 4 student colleagues and I decided to design a management game in which quality of the environment could be raised through research into renewable energy.
 The game got to the second place.

 [Presentation link](https://cyberpan.itch.io/pizzabrawl)